-- 87. 12 month interest free loan with terms and conditions as follows: - finance for up to 100% of the Application Payment; - Loan Establishment Fee of 1% of the loan amount; and - repayments in 12 equal monthly instalments. - 88.
-Five or seven year loans with terms and conditions as follows: - finance for up to 100% of the Application Payment and up to 100% of the Fixed Management Fee, Licence Fee and RE Fee payable on 31 October 2010; - no Loan Establishment Fee applies to these loans; - draw downs on the loans will be as follows: - (a) Growers on application and 31 October 2010 respectively; - (b) First Joint Venturers on application; and - (c) Second Joint Venturers 31 October 2010; - repayments of equal monthly instalments of principal and interest; and - indicative interest rates of 9.95% and 9.99% per annum for the five and seven year loans respectively. - 89.
-If two investors choose to participate in the Project as Joint Venturers by nominating a First Joint Venturer and a Second Joint Venturer in their application, the First Joint Venturer and Second Joint Venturer may apply for a separate Investment Loan to meet their respective obligations as detailed in paragraphs 80 and 81 of this Ruling. - 90.
-This Ruling does not apply if the finance arrangement entered into by the Grower includes or has any of the following features: - there are split loan features of a type referred to in Taxation Ruling TR 98/22; - there are indemnity arrangements or other collateral agreements in relation to the loan designed to limit the borrower's risk;
+87. 12 month interest free loan with terms and conditions as follows:

+- finance for up to 100% of the Application Payment; - Loan Establishment Fee of 1% of the loan amount; and - repayments in 12 equal monthly instalments. - 88.
+Five or seven year loans with terms and conditions as follows: - finance for up to 100% of the Application Payment and up to 100% of the Fixed Management Fee, Licence Fee and RE Fee payable on 31 October 2011 and 31 October 2012; - no Loan Establishment Fee applies to these loans; - draw downs on the loans will be as follows: - (a) Growers on application and 31 October 2011 and 31 October 2012 respectively; - (b) First Joint Venturers on application; and - (c) Second Joint Venturers 31 October 2011 and 31 October 2012 respectively; - repayments of equal monthly instalments of principal and interest; and - indicative interest rates of 9.99% and 11.99% per annum for the five and seven year loans respectively.

+89. If two investors choose to participate in the Project as Joint Venturers by nominating a First Joint Venturer and a Second Joint Venturer in their application, the First Joint Venturer and Second Joint Venturer may apply for a separate Investment Loan to meet their respective obligations as detailed in paragraphs 80 and 81 of this Ruling.

+90. This Ruling does not apply if the finance arrangement entered into by the Grower includes or has any of the following features:

-- 'additional benefits' are or will be granted to the borrowers for the purpose of section 82KL of the ITAA 1936 or the funding arrangements transform the Project into a 'scheme' to which Part IVA of the ITAA 1936 may apply; - the loan or rate of interest is non-arms length; - repayments of the principal and payments of interest are linked to the derivation of income from the Project; - the funds borrowed, or any part of them, will not be available for the conduct of the Project but will be transferred (by any mechanism, directly or indirectly) back to the lender or any associate of the lender; - lenders do not have the capacity under the loan agreement, or a genuine intention, to take legal action against defaulting borrowers; or - entities associated with the Project, other than MBL, excluding its assigns, are involved or become involved in the provision of finance to Growers for the Project.
+- there are split loan features of a type referred to in Taxation Ruling TR 98/22; - there are indemnity arrangements or other collateral agreements in relation to the loan designed to limit the borrower's risk; - 'additional benefits' are or will be granted to the borrowers for the purpose of section 82KL of the ITAA 1936 or the funding arrangements transform the Project into a 'scheme' to which Part IVA of the ITAA 1936 may apply; - the loan or rate of interest is non-arms length;

+- repayments of the principal and payments of interest are linked to the derivation of income from the Project; - the funds borrowed, or any part of them, will not be available for the conduct of the Project but will be transferred (by any mechanism, directly or indirectly) back to the lender or any associate of the lender; - lenders do not have the capacity under the loan agreement, or a genuine intention, to take legal action against defaulting borrowers; or - entities associated with the Project, other than MBL, excluding its assigns, are involved or become involved in the provision of finance to Growers for the Project.

-Commissioner of Taxation
+Commissioner of Taxation 30 March 2011